-In Year 9 the G+T, Academic Extension, Advanced Course and the General Course will all cover the WA Curriculum.
+In Year 9 the GAT, Academic Extension, Advanced Course and the General Course will cover the WA Curriculum.
 The G+T Course program and Academic Extension program will cover work with greater complexity than the General or Advanced Course.
-Differentiated common assessments will aspire to ATAR courses provided grade and exam prerequisites are met.
 Students in Focus or Core will receive a scaffolded learning program with explicit literacy support.

-In Year 10 the G+T, Advanced and General Course will all cover the WA Curriculum for English and will be graded in the same way.
+In Year 10 the GAT, Advanced and General Course will all cover the WA Curriculum for English and will be graded in the same way.
 The Advanced Course program will cover work with greater complexity than the General Course.
-Common assessments will be the same for all courses and students in both courses will be able to aspire to ATAR courses provided grade and exam prerequisites are met.
 Students in Focus or Core will receive a scaffolded learning program with explicit literacy support.